 Paper scissors are really important—and actually the most expensive of the lot—as you have to have a really sharp blade to cut a quick and straight line through the wrapping paper, so the edges look good.
 And although sometimes we’ll strip the leaves off the stems by hand, most often we’ll use this crafty little strimming tool, which speeds things up a bit.

 Exposed to the elements

 It takes roughly 15-20 minutes to make the bouquet from start to finish.
 We’ll take the flowers into the office and use a work table there to strip and cut the stems.
 We’re constantly picking up scissors—at any one time, we’ll use at least the florist scissors, paper scissors and one of the secateurs.
 It’s always hard work and tough on your hands, even though your skin hardens.
-And we’re exposed to the elements through the day here too.
+We’re exposed to the elements through the day here too.
 I can’t really work in gloves—I can’t feel what I’m putting together, they get in the way.

 I don’t sharpen the scissors; they’re very utilitarian and basic and when they go blunt, I’ll just replace them.
 I’m not that sentimental about them, except for the paper ones, which are definitely my favourite.
 Perhaps because they cost the most, too.
-We’re an open stall at the entrance to the Market and I’ve had two pairs stolen this year, which has been pretty upsetting.

 Overall, as long as they cut and they’re sharp, I don’t really think too much about them.
 That said, they have to be bright colours so that we can see them quickly.
 Not just so that they’re quick to grab, but because they’ve a habit of ending up in the bin, in among the ends of wrapping paper and raffia!